openego/eTraGo/doc/contributing.rst

-You can build the documentation locally with (executed in the repos root directory)
+You can build the documentation locally by executing the following code in the repos root directory:

 .. code-block:: bash

    sphinx-build -E -a docs docs/_build/

-Eventually, you might need to install additional dependencies for building the
+Eventually, you need to install additional dependencies for building the
 documenmtation:

 .. code-block:: bash